nseidm1/LazyLoadingAdapter/README.md

 LazyLoadingAdapter
 ==================

+This project is used in Shady Photo & Video Safe 3.0 live on the Play Store: <a href="https://play.google.com/store/apps/details?id=com.project.memoryerrorsafetwo">

 A highly customizable and extendable lazy loading adapter class.
 This project has countless customization methods, strategic callbacks, and a built in LRU caching system and support for position highlighting.

 The constructor takes 5 params: